Designing Sustainability Transitions

 The design challenge is a team effort: you will work together in groups of 4-5 students from different faculties.
 You will explore a specific sustainability transition topic, provided by an external client, and put to practice the acquired knowledge and design techniques.
 You will be designing a system map and a concept for a new product, service, system, or other type of design that can support a transition.

-Engineering, architecture, design and business students from universities worldwide on a level comparable to that of the TUDelft.
-Minors of the IDE faculty are open only for students from academic programmes.
+Engineering, architecture, and design students from universities worldwide on a level comparable to that of the TUDelft.